AresValley/Artemis-DB/static/80/description.md

-New Russian MFSK Modem that uses 68 MFSK (5 tones at a time) as well as a 9000 Bd 8-PSK insert every second which spans 10 kHz wide.
+New Russian MFSK Modem that uses 68 MFSK (5 tones per symbol) as well as a 9000 Bd 8-PSK insert every second which spans 10 kHz wide.
 This signal is often found attributed with CIS-3000, where CIS-3000 acts as the ALE for this signal as well as CIS-128.
+It has also been seen precluding a Mazielka (X06) selcall.
+They may be sent from the same military modem.

+The MFSK uses 68 tones at 100 Bd or 50 Bd.
+The MFSK portion lasts 960 ms, and the PSK insert lasts 40 ms, so a single frame is exactly 1 second long.
+The 8-PSK insert transmits at 9000 Bd, so roughly 1440 bits are transmitted each time the PSK insert happens.